JuliaMolSim/Molly.jl/docs/src/free_energy.md

     end
 ```

+!!! warning "Integrating equations of motion with alchemical transformations"

+    When running simulations in which some of the atoms are achemicaly decoupled from the system
+    some care must be taken with the integrator of choice.
+Decoupling atoms can make them incredibly
+    fast, which will appear as a huge contribution to the kinetic energy tensor.
+Therefore any temperature
+    calculation that depends on said tensor will be prone to errors, since one could argue
+    that a fully decoupled set of atoms should not contribute to the overall temperature of the system.

+    Therefore, and since Molly currently does not yet support temperature groups, the recommended way of
+    integrating this kind of system is by using a [`Langevin`](@ref) scheme, instead of a [`VelocityVerlet`](@ref)
+    integrator accompanied by a [`VelocityRescaleThermostat`](@ref) temperature coupling scheme; specially
+    when using large integration timesteps.

+    Note that the [`Langevin`](@ref) integrator is known to produce incorrect kinetics, but since
+    free energies are an ensemble average property this issue can be safely ignored.

 After minimization and equilibration, the script replaces the standard Lennard-Jones interaction with a [Gapsys soft-core variant](https://doi.org/10.1021/ct300220p), replaces the Coulomb interaction with a scaled alchemical interaction, rebuilds PME and Ewald exclusion data with the same scheduler, and creates one [`ThermoState`](@ref) per $\lambda$ value.

 ```julia